 Blackened fish is a favorite of Cajun cuisine, and a great way to prepare salmon.
-Typically, butter is applied to the surface of the fish and the blackening spices are adhered to that.
+Typically, melted butter is applied to the surface of the fish and the blackening spices are adhered to that.
 As this is a fatty fish, I coated the Cajun seasoning directly on the salmon fillets and pan fried in a well oiled heavy cast iron skillet.
-Blackened salmon is easy to prepare and fits within a wide range of popular diets.
+Blackened salmon fillets are easy to prepare and fit within a wide range of popular diets.

 Is blackened salmon good for you?